 The 2016 Regulations were amended by The Railways (Access, Management and Licensing of Railway Undertakings) (Amendments etc.) (EU Exit) Regulations 2019 (SI 2019/518) and by The Railways (Safety, Access, Management and Interoperability) (Miscellaneous Amendments and Transitional Provision (EU Exit) Regulations 2019 (SI 2019/1310).
-However, the requirements for production of a Network Statement was not amended and Regulation 13 of the 2016 Regulations sets out the requirements in relation to developing and publishing a Network Statement:
+Regulation 13 of the 2016 Regulations sets out the requirements in relation to developing and publishing a Network Statement.